Njorda/njorda.github.io/content/posts/2025-09-19-debug-vespa-search.md

 curl -s -X POST "http://localhost:19071/application/v2/tenant/default/application/default/environment/default/region/default/instance/default/reindex?clusterId=podcast&documentType=podcast"
 ```

-And then deploy it again, yous should now dont see anything related to the changes.
+And then deploy it again to verify, you should not see anything related to the changes.

 ```bash
 vespa deploy